-Whether you’re expecting your first or third child, you may be asking "is it ok to workout while being pregnant?" or "what are the best workouts to do during pregnancy?".
+Whether you're expecting your first or third child, you may be wondering "is it okay to workout while being pregnant?" or "what are the best workouts to do during pregnancy?".
 First off, congrats on this exciting time for you and your future bundle of joy!
 We understand that the best pregnancy workout plan for you, and what's off limits, can be confusing.
 So we're tackling your most pressing questions on it, below!

 When it comes to your pregnancy workout plan, what's right for you may be different from your expecting friend/neighbor/etc. Factors such as morning sickness and fatigue, as well as the recommendations of a licensed healthcare official, should all be considered when deciding on whether or not to proceed.